LightAndLight/lightandlight.github.io/posts/2023-12-24-project-review.md

 [pass values from UI to IO actions](https://github.com/LightAndLight/misc/blob/main/20231129-single-program-web-apps/app/Main.hs#L64), [embed IO results in the UI](https://github.com/LightAndLight/misc/blob/main/20231129-single-program-web-apps/app/Main.hs#L85), and [fork threads that can trigger events that the UI responds to](https://github.com/LightAndLight/misc/blob/main/20231129-single-program-web-apps/app/Main.hs#L196).
 Interactivity is defined using [functional-reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming).

+I wrote a [GHC compiler plugin](https://github.com/LightAndLight/misc/tree/main/20231129-single-program-web-apps/compiler-plugin) for the first time as part of this project.
+For the code to really feel like a single program, I needed a way to compile regular Haskell functions to JavaScript.
+Inspired by [concat](https://github.com/compiling-to-categories/concat), I wrote a hacky GHC core plugin that reifies a Haskell expression of type `a` into a syntax tree of type `Expr a`.
+When the program runs, it has access to both the native value and its corresponding syntax tree, so it can choose between evaluating natively or compiling to JavaScript.
+It works for simple examples but won't scale.
+For proper code reuse this "quote" operator needs access to all the source code used to define the term being quoted, which isn't readily available in a core plugin.

 [^1]: `IORef` is a boxed (pointer number 1) [MutVar#](https://hackage.haskell.org/package/base-4.16.3.0/docs/GHC-Exts.html#t:MutVar-35-),
     which is a pointer (pointer number 2) to a boxed (pointer number 3) value.